Grant Herbert Logo

 SUMMARY

-Human beings are unique, and although in our vocabulary we've developed names, understandings, and groupings of emotions, not everyone experiences those emotions in the same way.
+Human beings are unique, and although in our vocabulary we have developed names, understandings, and groupings of emotions, not everyone experiences those emotions in the same way.
 In fact, when people are feeling a certain way, they may even label them differently from you.

-So, you need to remember that social intelligence needs to come in, and this is the ability to be aware of what ‘could’ be going on in the emotions of the other person or group.
-Then, using the skills of reflective listening and having a lot of empathy and understanding, you might actually know what it is that they're feeling.
+So, you need to remember that social intelligence needs to come in, and this is the ability to be aware of what could be going on in the emotions of the other person or group.
+Then, using the skills of reflective listening and having a lot of empathy and understanding, you might actually know what it is that they are feeling.

 This week, I will help you develop more situational awareness by being able to use what you understand about your emotions to navigate them in a healthy way.